gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/relnotes.rst

 0.11.0 (work in progress)
 =========================

+# make distclean instead of ad-hoc rm's
+# advice on --system-site-packages - currently not used in upgrade
+# git submodule update --init

+# Blog post
+- Python3
+- spectrograms
+- dressupgeekout images
+- Boris retire
+- IRC no longer requires registration
+- trialling new forge
+j
 **Improvements:**

 - Run test for LDAP, OpenID and PDF plugins in development Dockerfiles (Ben Sturmfels)